kala-98/Corso-Python/intermediate/README.md

 # What is this project?
-Web app to showcase Python projects
+Web app to showcase Python projectss